alexkantas/Brick_Breaker_Game/readme.md

-Brick Breaker Game in Java
+# Brick Breaker Game in Java

-===
+#### Brick Breaker Game developed with Java Swing

-Brick Breaker Game ( commonly referred as Bubble Breaker) developed with Java Swing
+_The game is commonly referred as Bubble Breaker_

----
+## Features

-###This game is buid with Swing GUI elements
+* This game is buid with Swing GUI elements
 * "Bricks" are JButtons
 * Everything in panel updates instantly
 * The programm make use of recursive funtions to check near "Bricks"